 *A record of ownership of a work of art or an antique, used as a guide to authenticity or quality.

 When you apply this to food therefore, you’re giving it a stamp of assurance and quality; guaranteeing its origins and geographical birth.
 For those of us who care about where we source our meat and fish, the seasonality of our veggies and the ethos of our suppliers, this is an important piece of information.
 It lets us know we’re doing our bit for planet and producer and ensures we’re making ethical choices while enjoying food at its very best.

-But how do you know that the promise you’ve been provided is pure?
-Following recent traceability scandals such as horsemeat in burgers and the widespread debasement of cheap chicken breast with pig and beef proteins we have all become a little more consumer-savvy when it comes to checking the credibility of any food source.
+Following recent traceability scandals such as horse meat in burgers and the widespread debasement of cheap chicken breast with pig and beef proteins, we have all become a little more consumer-savvy when it comes to checking the credibility of any food source.

 Here’s how it works: